swipswaps/objectiv-analytics/README.md

 ## Compatible data stores

 Objectiv currently supports PostgreSQL.
-We're working on support for Snowplow and Bigquery for event handling at scale.
+We're working on support for Snowplow and BigQuery for event handling at scale.
 Amazon Redshift is planned next.

 ---